 Relationships are what keep students in your studio.
 Not the spreadsheet of carefully sequenced musical concepts mastered.
 There is a caveat here.
 If students don’t make progress at all, chances are they won’t stay no matter how much they love lessons.
 But, vacation time is not the time to worry about that progress.

 We also need relationships outside of our studio.
 Vacation is the perfect time to spend a bit of extra time with those people.
-Whether it is a family game night, a Zoom call to share dessert with family/friends while social distancing or texting/calling a friend, these relationships are important.
+Whether it is a family game night, sharing dessert with family/friends (in person or online) or texting/calling a friend, these relationships are important.
 They keep us grounded & open to new ideas.

 4. Remember the world won’t end.